LinuxSystemsEngineer/rocky_95_ansible/README.md

 ## Installation

-1. **Install the required dnf packages:** YOU MAY NEED TO RESEARCH ADDITIONAL WORK INSTRUCTIONS ON INSTALLING PYTHON 3.10=> (equal to or greater than) it's a requirement for the ansible-dev-tools to work..
+1. **Install the required dnf packages:** PLEASE RESEARCH ADDITIONAL WORK INSTRUCTIONS ON INSTALLING PYTHON 3.10=> (equal to or greater than) it's a requirement for the ansible-dev-tools to work..

     ```bash
     sudo dnf install git python3 python3-devel -y